alfreddatakillen/tincinvite/README.md

 proper Sessionist HTTP `Autorization:` headers.
 The invite will be returned in the `Location:` response header.

+Multiple machines can have the same name, since tincinvite will append a millisecond timestamp when creating the invite.

 ## Example bash script

+This script will create a proper Sessionist `Authorization:` header, and get an invitation.

 		#!/bin/bash